jdersch/PERQemu/PERQemu/Readme.txt

 The following hardware has been implemented in the emulator to an extent that it is reasonably functional (though there may still be issues):

-- PERQ 4K CPU - 99.9% complete.
-Everything seems to work, all diagnostics
-  pass and it works enough to allow POS to boot.
-The last 0.1% is for the remaining bugs of which I'm sure there are more than a few.
+- PERQ 4K CPU - Complete.
+Everything seems to work, all diagnostics pass and it works enough to allow POS to boot.

-- PERQ 16K CPU - 99.9% complete.
+- PERQ 16K CPU - Complete.
 Mulstep/Divstep is implemented but not
   exhaustively tested.
 Pretty sure we've got this nailed.

-- Memory and RasterOp - 99% complete.
+- Memory and RasterOp - Complete.
 Though in daily use and run through a fairly rigorous variety of tests, three different OSes and every bit of working software I can get my hands on, there's just the tiniest lingering doubt that a weird edge case may still crop up.
-However, both Memory and RasterOp are now state-machine driven and small tweaks to the ROM images have been able to correct those when they're (painstakingly) identified.
+However, both Memory and RasterOp are now table driven and small tweaks to the ROM images have been able to correct those when they're (painstakingly) identified.

 - Hard and Floppy disk - 95% complete.
 Enough is implemented to allow bringing up an "empty" hard disk with a new POS install from floppy images.
   Double-density floppy support is notably spotty, and there are some very low-level utilities that aren't fooled by our emulation, so work is ongoing.

-- Keyboard - 100% complete.
+- Keyboard - 99% complete.
 Except for a HUGE CAVEAT FOR MacOS/Mono USERS:

     The Mac OS X keyboard driver for Mono is utterly broken for our purposes; I could not divine any way to update its mapping at a